jvalteren/Seaside-Wiki/Seaside330Changelog.md

 Seaside 3.3 includes [Grease 1.4](https://github.com/SeasideSt/Grease/wiki/Grease-1.4-Changelog)

-# Features #
+# New Features #
-- Pharo 7 64bit support
+- Pharo 7 supported
-- Seaside-REST supports OPTIONS
-- Seaside-REST supports PATCH
+- Seaside-REST now supports the OPTIONS and PATCH http verbs
-- a lot more HTML5 events are supported
-- HTML root supports directly passing a style sheet or Javascript as a String
+- The Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST
 - Seaside now generates HTML-style boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`
+- Many more HTML5 events are now supported
+- jQuery binding was updated to 3.3.1 (see https://jquery.com/upgrade-guide/ for how to upgrade)
+- jQuery-UI binding was updated to 1.12.1 (see https://jqueryui.com/upgrade-guide/1.12/ for how to upgrade)
+- HTML document root now supports directly passing a style sheet or Javascript as a String
 - `#initializeCache` can be sent to an application after changing the cache configuration for the changes to take effect
 - the MIME types for .sass and .scss are now supported
-- the Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST
 - `WAEnterpriseAuberginesStrategy` has been added which tracks session similar to Tomcat/Java EE/Servlet with a "JSESSIONID" cookie and a "jsessionid" path parameter so that existing sticky session load balancers can be used
 - a mapping for Prototype's `PeriodicalExecuter` has been added
-- the bundled Prototype JavaScript library has been updated from 1.7.0 to 1.7.3 which fixes multi select lists
-- `#noAutocomplete` is also be understood by inputs
+- `#noAutocomplete` is also understood by inputs
 - some of the icons of the development tools have been updated to vector graphics so that they should look better on high-DPI screens
 - SameSite Strict is used for session cookies
-- jQuery binding was updated to 3.3.1 (see https://jquery.com/upgrade-guide/ for how to upgrade)
-- jQuery-UI binding was updated to 1.12.1 (see https://jqueryui.com/upgrade-guide/1.12/ for how to upgrade)

 # Issues Resolved #
 [Issues resolved](https://github.com/SeasideSt/Seaside/milestone/4?closed=1)